sofathitesh/doconce/doc/demos/quickref/quickref.rst

         AUTHOR: A. Dummy Author
         DATE: today

-The title must appear on a single line.
+The entire title must appear on a single line.
 The author syntax is::